 2. How to use Spring Framework in Java?

 To use the Spring Framework in Java, start by including the necessary Spring dependencies in your project, typically using a build tool like Maven or Gradle.
 Next, configure your application context using XML or Java-based configuration, and define your beans and their dependencies.
-Utilize Spring's core features like Dependency Injection (DI) and Aspect-Oriented Programming (AOP) to manage application components and cross-cutting concerns, and leverage specific Spring modules based on your application's requirements.
+Utilize Spring's core features like Dependency Injection (DI) and Aspect-Oriented Programming (AOP) to manage application components and cross-cutting concerns and leverage specific Spring modules based on your application's requirements.

 3. How to learn Spring Framework in Java?

 To learn the Spring Framework in Java, begin with foundational concepts such as Dependency Injection (DI) and Inversion of Control (IoC).
-Utilize online resources like tutorials, official documentation, and courses on platforms like Coursera, Udemy, or edX.
+Use online resources like tutorials, official documentation, and courses on Coursera, Udemy, or edX.
 Practice by building small projects, gradually incorporating more advanced modules like Spring Boot, Spring MVC, and Spring Security.
 Engaging with the Spring community through forums and attending webinars or conferences can also enhance your learning experience.

 Our Software Development Courses Duration And Fees